reemrizzk/CustomizableForms/README.md

 # CustomizableForms
 A C# WinForms library for Forms with a customizable header and border

+**Update 24/3/2022:**

+What's new:

+- Added diagnoal resizing
+- Fixed a bug where maximized form used to cover the taskbar
+- Added Form demo to the repository

 **How to install to your project:**

 -Open Microsoft Visual Studio and create/open a project